On the connectedness of the space of codimension one foliations on a closed 3-manifold: Density of neat foliations

 We will obtain this as a consequence of Theorem \ref{t:B-E} below.
 Given an element $f$ of $\Diff_+(\R,J)$, we denote by $\ITI(f)$ the set of points where $f$ is infinitely tangent to the identity.

-\begin{definition}[cf. \cite{B-E}] A pair $(f,g)$ of commuting elements of $\Diff_+(\R,J)$ is called \emph{piecewise clean} if $I \setminus \ITI(f) \cap \ITI(g)$, for some small neighbourhood $I$ of $J$, has finitely many connected components on the closure of which the restrictions of $f$ and $g$ either belong to a common (germ of) $\Cinf$ flow or are iterates of the same (germ of) smooth diffeomorphism. \end{definition}
+\begin{definition}[cf. \cite{B-E}] A pair $(f,g)$ of commuting elements of $\Diff_+(\R,J)$ is called \emph{piecewise clean} if $I \setminus \ITI(f) \cap \ITI(g)$, for some small neighbourhood $I$ of $J$, has finitely many connected components on the closure of which the restrictions of $f$ and $g$ either belong to a common (germ of a) $\Cinf$ flow or are iterates of the same (germ of a) smooth diffeomorphism. \end{definition}

-\begin{theorem}[cf. \cite{B-E}] Any pair $(f,g)$ of commuting elements of $\Diff_+(\R,J)$ can be $\Cinf$ approached by a piecewise clean pair ($\fbar$,$\gbar$), coinciding with $(f,g)$ outside a small neighbourhood of $J$. \end{theorem}
+\begin{theorem}[cf. \cite{B-E}] Any pair $(f,g)$ of commuting elements of $\Diff_+(\R,J)$ can be $\Cinf$-approximated by a piecewise clean pair ($\fbar$,$\gbar$), coinciding with $(f,g)$ outside a small neighbourhood of $J$. \end{theorem}

 \begin{remark} Actually, what is proved in \cite{B-E} (cf. Proposition 2.22) is an analogue of the above for diffeomorphisms of a segment, rather than germs of diffeomorphisms near a segment.
-But the argument for the germinal version is exactly the same. \end{remark}
+But the germinal version follows directly from Proposition 2.22 and its key ingredient Proposition 2.15 in \cite{B-E}, which is also the heart of Lemma \ref{l:pf-diff} below (see Proposition \ref{l:approx-be} below for a simplified version of Proposition 2.15 of \cite{B-E}). \end{remark}

-Now the fact that any piecewiese clean pair ($\fbar$,$\gbar$) can be approached by a neat pair is obtained by applying one of the following lemmas (or its germinal version) to the closure of each connected component of $I \setminus \ITI(\fbar) \cap \ITI(\gbar)$ independently (the diffeomorphisms involved being infinitely tangent to the identity at the boundary).
+Now the fact that any piecewiese clean pair ($\fbar$,$\gbar$) can be approximated by a neat pair is obtained by applying one of the following lemmas (or its germinal version) to the closure of each connected component of $I \setminus \ITI(\fbar) \cap \ITI(\gbar)$ independently (the diffeomorphisms involved being infinitely tangent to the identity at the boundary).
 The diffeomorphisms of the resulting pair $(\ft,\gt)$ might still have whole intervals of common fixed points, but then it is easy to perturb $(\id,\id) \in (\Diff_+[a,b])^2$ slightly into a pair of commuting diffeomorphisms (twice the same for example) having only $a$ and $b$ as fixed points.

-\begin{lemma} Every $\Cinf$ map $\nu$ from $[0,1]$ to $\R$ that is nowhere infinitely flat on $(0,1)$ can be $\Cinf$ approximated by a map with the same property, the same $\infty$-jet at the boundary and finitely many zeroes. \end{lemma}
+\begin{lemma} Every $\Cinf$ map $\nu$ from $[0,1]$ to $\R$ that is nowhere infinitely flat on $(0,1)$ can be $\Cinf$-approximated by a map with the same property, the same $\infty$-jet at the boundary and finitely many zeroes. \end{lemma}

-\begin{lemma} Every $h \in \Diff_+[0,1]$ that is nowhere infinitely tangent to the identity in $(0,1)$ can be $\Cinf$ approached by some $\hti \in \Diff_+[0,1]$ of the same kind with finitely many fixed points, near each of which $\hti$ belongs to the flow of some $\Cinf$ vector field. \end{lemma}
+\begin{lemma} Every $h \in \Diff_+[0,1]$ that is nowhere infinitely tangent to the identity on $(0,1)$ can be $\Cinf$-approximated by some $\hti \in \Diff_+[0,1]$ of the same kind with finitely many fixed points, near each of which $\hti$ belongs to the flow of some $\Cinf$ vector field. \end{lemma}